 Year-end planning isn't just about the here and now.
 There are several things you can do before the end of this year that could help reduce the impact of future taxes and provide added benefit to your beneficiaries or favorite causes:

 - This year's lifetime estate and gift tax exemption increase.
-In 2024, the inflation adjustment for the lifetime estate and gift tax exemption was quite large: $690,000.
-For those who had already maxed out their exemption prior to 2024, this offers an additional opportunity to move money out of their estate—as much as $1.38 million for a married couple.
+In 2025, the inflation adjustment for the lifetime estate and gift tax exemption was $380,000.
+For those who had already maxed out their exemption prior to 2025, this offers an additional opportunity to move appreciation of assets out of their estate—as much as $760,000 for a married couple.
 While this isn't something that has to be done within the calendar year, you should take it into account when making future plans.
+Also note that because the One Big Beautiful Bill Act ("OBBBA") increases the federal exemption increases to $15 million (indexed for inflation in 2026), there will be continuing opportunities for clients to max out their lifetime exemptions.

 - Annual exclusion gifts.
-You can make gifts up to $18,000 to as many beneficiaries as you like, which can help reduce your estate's value without using any of your lifetime gift and estate tax exemption.
+In 2025, you can make gifts up to $19,000 to as many beneficiaries as you like, which can help reduce your estate's value without using any of your lifetime gift and estate tax exemption.
+A married couple can make a combined annual gift up to $38,000 per recipient through "gift splitting."

-- Qualified charitable distributions.
-If you are age 70½ or older and have an IRA, you may want to consider making direct transfers of up to $105,000 ($210,000 for married couples filing jointly) from your IRA to eligible charities.
+- Qualified charitable distributions (QCD).
+If you are age 70½ or older and have an IRA, you may want to consider making direct transfers of up to $108,000 ($216,000 for married couples filing jointly) from your IRA to eligible charities.
 This could potentially reduce the amount of current or future required minimum distributions.
 Additionally, a direct transfer does not increase your AGI, meaning it will not adversely affect your itemized deductions, Medicare premiums, or Social Security benefits.
+Note that a QCD is almost always a better deal than giving cash to charity, though your accountant can run the numbers to confirm this for you.

 - IRA or 401(k) distributions.
 This may be worth considering if you have relatively low income this year, especially if you believe that tax rates will rise in the coming years.